UGA Bulletin Logo

 Course Description

-Theoretical concepts and behavioral skills as applied to the intervention process with help-seeking individuals and families.
+Theoretical concepts and behavioral skills as applied to prevention and intervention work with help-seeking individuals and families.

 Athena Title